cadeaujones/HTML-Website/README.md

-# html-website-only
+# HTML-Website
-# HTML-Only Personal Website Project
+# HTML-Website documentation

 ## Project Overview
 This project is a fully structured, multi-page website built strictly using **pure HTML**.
 The objective was to implement core HTML elements and semantic layout tags without the use of CSS or JavaScript.